IvanGoncharov/react-apollo-lodash-demo/README.md

 * [Wrapper function](https://github.com/APIs-guru/react-apollo-lodash-demo/blob/master/src/utils.js) that ties together Apollo React and GraphQL Lodash.
 * [Example](https://github.com/APIs-guru/react-apollo-lodash-demo/blob/master/src/MyComponent.js) of React Component that gets props from GraphQL response transformed with lodash.

+The repository is a modified version of [apollographql/frontpage-react-app](https://github.com/apollographql/frontpage-react-app) demo by Apollo.

 ## Installation

 Clone the repository and run `npm install` or `yarn`: